ziirish/burp-ui/docs/advanced_usage.rst

 Each option is commented, but here is a more detailed documentation:

 - *backend*: What `Burp`_ backend to load.
-Can either be one of *burp1*, *burp2*, or *multi*, or can be whatever custom backend you like as long as it implements the proper interface.
+Can either be one of *burp1*, *burp2*, *async* or *multi*, or can be whatever custom backend you like as long as it implements the proper interface.
   If providing a custom backend name, it must be located in the *plugins* directory.
 You can also specify a custom external module by providing the *dot-string* notation (example: *my.custom.backend*).